ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/4_geoprocessing.md

  1. Open the [Roadbed](https://data.cityofnewyork.us/City-Government/Roadbed/xgwd-7vhd) and [Borough Boundaries](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm) data in QGIS.
  2. Ensure that both files are in the same CRS by opening the **Layer Properties** and looking in the **General** tab for both.
 If they do not match, use **Save As...** to re-project one of the layers.
  3. Using the layers that are in the same CRS, select one borough in the borough boundaries layer.
- 4. Let's make our file a bit smaller so it's more manageable by clipping the roadbed layer to the selected borough:
+ 4. Let's make our file a bit smaller and more manageable by clipping the roadbed layer to the selected borough:
     1. Go to **Vector > Geoprocessing Tools > Clip**.
     2. Set **Input vector layer** to the roadbed layer (the layer you want to clip).
     3. Set **Clip layer** to the borough boundaries layer (the layer you want to clip to).